 - (1) Adjusted Net Income is adjusted to exclude amortization of all acquisition-related intangibles as such amounts are inconsistent in amount and frequency and are significantly impacted by the timing and/or size of acquisitions (see corresponding adjustments in the reconciliation of net income to Adjusted Net Income presented above).
 Management believes that the adjustment of acquisition-related intangible amortization supplements GAAP financial measures because it allows for greater comparability of operating performance.
 Although we exclude amortization from acquisition-related intangibles from our non-GAAP expenses, management believes that it is important for investors to understand that such intangibles were recorded as part of purchase accounting and may contribute to revenue generation.
 Amortization of intangibles that relate to past acquisitions will recur in future periods until such intangibles have been fully amortized.
-Any future acquisitions may result in the amortization of additional intangibles. - (m) Represents amortization of non-cash deferred debt issuance costs. - (n) Represents pro forma income tax adjustment effect associated with items adjusted above. - (o) Represents the weighted average number of shares of Class A common stock outstanding (on an as-converted basis assuming conversion of outstanding Post-Merger Repay Units) for the years ended December 31, 2022, 2021 and
+Any future acquisitions may result in the amortization of additional intangibles. - (m) Represents amortization of non-cash deferred debt issuance costs. - (n) Represents pro forma income tax adjustment effect associated with items adjusted above. - (o) Represents the weighted average number of shares of Class A common stock outstanding (on an as-converted basis assuming conversion of outstanding Post-Merger Repay Units) for the years ended December 31, 2023, 2022 and 2021.

-2020.
 These numbers do not include any shares issuable upon conversion of our 2026 Notes.
 See the reconciliation of basic weighted average shares outstanding to the non-GAAP Class A common stock outstanding on an as-converted basis for each respective period below:

-Year Ended December 31, 2022 2021 2020 Weighted average shares of Class A common stock outstanding - basic 88,792,453 83,318,189 52,180,911 Add: Non-controlling interests Weighted average Post-Merger Repay Units exchangeable for Class A common stock 7,892,176 7,946,323 21,192,195 Shares of Class A common stock outstanding (on an as-converted basis) 96,684,629 91,264,512 73,373,106
+Year Ended December 31, 2023 2022 2021 Weighted average shares of Class A common stock outstanding - basic 90,048,638 88,792,453 83,318,189 Add: Non-controlling interests Weighted average Post-Merger Repay Units exchangeable for Class A common stock 6,801,921 7,892,176 7,946,323 Shares of Class A common stock outstanding (on an as- converted basis) 96,850,559 96,684,629 91,264,512

-Adjusted EBITDA for the years ended December 31, 2022 and 2021 was \$124.6 million and \$93.2 million, respectively, representing a 33.7% year-over-year increase.
-Adjusted Net Income for the years ended December 31, 2022 and 2021 was \$79.8 million and \$73.8 million, respectively, representing a 8.2% year-over-year increase.
-Our net income (loss) attributable to the Company for the years ended December 31, 2022 and 2021 was \$12.8 million and (\$50.1) million, respectively, representing a 125.6% year-over-year increase.
+Adjusted EBITDA for the years ended December 31, 2023 and 2022 was \$126.8 million and \$124.5 million, respectively, representing a 1.8% year-over-year increase.
+Adjusted Net Income for the years ended December 31, 2023 and 2022 was \$84.9 million and \$79.8 million, respectively, representing a 6.5% year-over-year increase.
+Our net income (loss) attributable to the Company for the years ended December 31, 2023 and 2022 was (\$110.5) million and \$12.8 million, respectively, representing a 960.8% year-over-year decrease.

-These increases in Adjusted EBITDA, Adjusted Net Income and net income (loss) attributable to the Company for the year ended December 31, 2022 are primarily due to the organic growth of our business, along with contributions from acquisitions.
+These increases in Adjusted EBITDA and Adjusted Net Income and for the year ended December 31, 2023 were primarily due to the organic growth of our business, which was partially offset from the disposition of BCS and declines in our media payments business.